TobleMiner/shoreline/README.md

 * SDL2
 * libpthread
+* libvncserver

 Use ```make``` to build shoreline

 # Usage

+By default Shoreline runs in headless mode.
+In headless mode all user frontends are disabled.
+Use ```shoreline -f sdl``` to get a sdl window for drawing

-Shoreline provides a SDL window for drawing.
-There are a few commandline switches:
+There are a few more commandline switches:

 ```
 -p <port>		Port to listen on (default 1234)